How To Amend Sandy Soil

 There are plenty of amendments that work well to transform sandy soil into a loamy paradise:

-Compost, or, in other words, decomposed organic material.
-You can either purchase it from your local nursery, or you can make compost yourself
+• Compost, or, in other words, decomposed organic material, improves soil texture and adds valuable nutrients.
+You can either purchase it from your local nursery or make compost yourself

-Other organic matter such as leaf mold and sphagnum peat moss can also be used to enrich almost any poor soil, including sandy soil.
+• Other organic matter, such as leaf mold, sphagnum peat moss, and coconut coir, can also be used to enrich almost any poor soil, including sandy soil.

 Sandy soils are a simple problem to solve.
 Adding organic matter is an easy way to enrich your garden soil and work towards a beautiful lawn.
-Hopefully, after reading this article, you can now take the necessary steps to amend your sandy soils.
+Hopefully, after reading this article, you can take the necessary steps to improve your garden’s soil.

 Teresa Joaquim